dougeby/IntuneDocs/intune/troubleshoot-device-enrollment-in-intune.md

 1. Verify that the MDM Authority has been [set appropriately](mdm-authority-set.md).

-2. Verify that the user’s credentials have synced correctly with Azure Active Directory (check that the user's UPN matches the Active Directory information in the Office 365 portal).
+2. Verify that the user’s credentials have synced correctly with Azure Active Directory.
+You can verify that the user's UPN matches the Active Directory information in the Office 365 portal.
     If the UPN doesn't match the Active Directory information:

     1. Turn off DirSync on the local server.